MobMonRob/DSL4GeometricAlgebra/README.md

 ```

 #### Rules
 - Arrays are static.
-Their size does cannot change.
+Their size cannot change.
 - The main Function shall not receive or return arrays.